 Jordan Martin is a 4th generation Washingtonian and a freelance project and studio assistant to local artists.
 She collaborates with artists and organizations that work to preserve, contextualize and share the narratives and culture of Washington, DC.
 Jordan holds a B.A in Political Science and Urban Studies from the University of the District of Columbia.

 Georgie Payne is a DC-based arts organizer and the current Exhibitions and Program Manager at Transformer.
 Born and raised in Washington, DC - Payne holds a B.A in Art History from Tyler School of Art and has worked at numerous local and national arts organizations, including most recently Elsewhere Museum and Artist Residency in Greensboro, NC and the John S. and James L. Knight Foundation in Miami, FL.

-Valerie Wiseman is a DC-based artist and admin, Project Coordinator with Buck's, and Development + Communications Manager at Transformer.
+Valerie Wiseman is a DC-based artist and admin and Development + Communications Manager at Transformer.
 She collaborates with chefs, artists, and organizations to produce creative projects and host events that explore relationships between the built and natural environment, food, art, and culture.
 Previously she has worked with national arts organizations including Elsewhere museum and artist residency in Greensboro, NC, the Durango Arts Center in Durango, CO, and NC-based cultural non-profits and individuals.
 She holds a BA in Communications from Goucher College in Baltimore.